-- 4.1.1 Develop updated marketing, messaging and outreach strategies that address the needs of Black, Indigenous, People of Color (BIPOC) communities and special program populations, including implementation plans for paper, online and social media. - 4.1.2 Build new and strengthen existing community engagement partnerships and relationships with BIPOC and special program populations that the College has not successfully connected with in our service area. - 4.1.3 (new) Develop and launch the Cultural Center facility and set goals for the academic year. - 4.1.4 (new) Onboard and training Cultural Center leadership team (Director, Program Services Coordinator) in alignment with College-wide goals for equity and antiracism. - 4.1.5 (new) Develop new and expand proactive student support initiatives and programs for the success of College BIPOC communities (e.g., Men of Color program, UMOJA, PUENTE, ARC Project).
+4.1.1 Develop updated marketing, messaging and outreach strategies that address the needs of Black, Indigenous, People of Color (BIPOC) communities and special program populations, including implementation plans for paper, online and social media.

-- 4.1.6 (new) Develop, support, and launch the Faculty Academy of Antiracist, Equity-minded Pedagogy and Classroom Practices that better supports learning outcomes success for disproportionatelyimpacted student groups, particularly from BIPOC communities (e.g., culturally responsive teaching which includes design, pedagogy, and classroom management). - 4.1.7 (new) Support underrepresented student participation in program-relevant, experiential, and work-based learning, particularly students from BIPOC communities. - 4.1.8 (new) Provide opportunities for faculty and Success Teams to critically examine their role in advancing equity-minded teaching and advising practices at the College (e.g., critically examining the role of unconscious bias in the classroom or advising that could affect student aspirations for a particular field and/or program selection).
+- 4.1.2 Build new and strengthen existing community engagement partnerships and relationships with BIPOC and special program populations that the College has not successfully connected with in our service area. - 4.1.3 Develop and launch the Cultural Center facility and set goals for the academic year. - 4.1.4 Onboard and training Cultural Center leadership team (Director, Program Services Coordinator) in alignment with College-wide goals for equity and antiracism. - 4.1.5 Develop new and expand proactive student support initiatives and programs for the success of College BIPOC communities (e.g., Men of Color program, UMOJA, PUENTE, ARC Project). - 4.1.6 Develop, launch, and support the proposed Faculty Academy of Antiracist, Equity-minded Pedagogy and Classroom Practices, as well as other faculty-driven teaching and learning opportunities, to help students, particularly those who are disproportionately-impacted, succeed (e.g., culturally responsive teaching, which includes course design and pedagogy). - 4.1.7 Support the participation of underrepresented students in program-relevant, experiential, and work-based learning that supports academic program completion. - 4.1.8 Provide opportunities for faculty to advance equity-mindedness in their discipline or practices. - 4.1.9 Provide opportunities for Success Teams to advance equity-minded student support practices at the college (e.g., advising that could affect student aspirations for a particular field and/or program selection). - 4.1.10 Provide regular and frequent pedagogical training opportunities for faculty (i.e. Faculty Learning Program).

-Goal 5 (new): Innovate and refine degrees and/or certificates to ensure access and achievement, particularly for working, part-time students.
+Goal 5: Innovate and refine degrees and/or certificates to ensure access and achievement, particularly for working, part-time students.